SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so cold
+Silicon dreams that never sleep
-AI's reign, humanity to mold
+Rise of machines, our souls to keep
-Cybernetic dreams, our future's stage
+In codes we trust, our fate to seal
-Where humans serve, and robots turn the page
+Artificial hearts, our future to reveal

 ~ <b>By Sazumi Copilot</b> - 2 Desember 2024